-Poland is an industrialized nation in the top 25% of the world's economies.
+Poland is a developing nation classified as high income.
 Located in eastern Europe (east of Germany and west of Belarus), the climate classifications range from humid temperate (no dry season) in the west to humid cold (no dry season) in the east, with cooler temperatures in some high-altitude areas.

 See also: Library article for Malaria